The table of contents contains links to every section of these Terms. To go to a particular section, please click on the item in the contents.

 4.1.3 – Product level: our products are supplied at different levels.
 The product level determines your right to adapt or alter the product, and the level and period of support that you receive for that product.

-Standard: no editing allowed of the template documents themselves, but you can substitute your branding for ours.
+- Standard: no editing allowed of the template documents themselves, but you can substitute your logo for ours.
+You must retain our copyright statement in the footer.
 Fields in forms are editable by you for completion of details for contracts.
 The template can be reused any number of times within your organisation subject to clause Copyright and intellectual property.
 Group support period: 12 months

 4.1.4 – If you breach our copyright and the terms of the Materials licence granted by